 —Yolanda McNair, mother of Adaisha Miller, who was killed by off-duty Detroit police officer Isaac Lee Parrish III, on July 8, 2012, one day before her 25th birthday.

 In 2017, police in the United States fatally shot 987 people.

-This space carried with it the weight and knowledge of what happened fifty years ago, into a gathering addressing so many of the same issues that continue to plague communities of color.
+This space carried the weight and knowledge of what happened fifty years ago into a gathering addressing so many of the same issues that continue to plague communities of color.
 Keynote speaker Elaine Brown, former Minister of Information and Chairman of the Black Panther Party (BPP), knows this fight all too well.
-She asked the group to consider what justice means for black people, and urged that oppression will persist if we don’t continually seek to understand its nature and manifestations.
+She asked the group to consider what justice means for black people and urged that oppression will persist if we don’t continually seek to understand its nature and manifestations.
 As she put it: “the agenda of Trump is as old as [Thomas] Jefferson.”
 Just as the BPP emphasized education that was holistic (contextualizing history through practical application, building skills around service and leadership, and emphasizing political and self-awareness and care), at the core of this network exists a dual desire to raise political awareness and to raise consciousness around individual and collective health and healing.